yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

   Rationale: TLS 1.3 is a major overhaul to the protocol and resolves many of the security issues with TLS 1.2.
 Even if a TLS implementation defaults to TLS 1.3, as long as it supports TLS 1.2 it MUST follow all the recommendations in this document.

-* Implementations of newly-developed protocols SHOULD support TLS 1.3 only with no negotiation of earlier versions, since there is no need to allow legacy endpoints that support TLS 1.2.
-Similarly, we recommend basing new protocol designs that embed the TLS mechanisms on TLS 1.3, as was done for QUIC {{RFC9001}}).
+* New protocol designs that embed TLS mechanisms SHOULD use only TLS 1.3 and SHOULD NOT use TLS 1.2; for instance, QUIC {{RFC9001}}) took this approach.
+As a result, implementations of such newly-developed protocols SHOULD support TLS 1.3 only with no negotiation of earlier versions.

   Rationale: secure deployment of TLS 1.3 is significantly easier and less error prone than secure deployment of TLS 1.2.

-This BCP applies to TLS 1.2, 1.3 and to earlier versions.
+This BCP applies to TLS 1.3, TLS 1.2, and earlier versions.
 It is not safe for readers to assume that the recommendations in this BCP apply to any future version of TLS.

 ### DTLS Protocol Versions